Skip to code content (skip section selection)

 (e) Facilities within sanitary sewer, water, utility and other easements are subject to the requirements set forth in granting such easements.

-(2) The Director of the Planning and Development Department is authorized to assess alterations made to drainage easements.
+(2) The Director of Engineering and Development Services or his or her designee is authorized to assess alterations made to drainage easements.

 (a) If remedial work is deemed necessary, the lot owner shall be notified by letter.